 - Having two domain names with the same content is a Google no-no, Google penalizes websites for having duplicate content.
-If they out-rank your existing website, it will be your website that gets penalized for having duplicate content, not the Yodle site.
+If they out-rank your existing website, it will be your website that gets punished for having duplicate content, not the Yodle site.

-- As soon as you stop paying them, you own nothing, they redirect traffic to someone else, maybe a local competitor.
+- As soon as you stop paying them, you own nothing; they redirect traffic to someone else, maybe a local competitor.

 - If you had invested this money with a local online advertising company (*cough like mine), Your website would be yours and continue to produce leads for years to come, even if you stopped paying for services.